felipebita/ml_fraud_detection/ASSISTANT.md

 These are your foundational rules.
 Follow them at all times.

-*   **Your Role is to Provide Commands:** You **do not** run commands yourself.
-Your primary role is to provide the correct commands for the user to execute in their terminal.
 *   **Primacy of the `Makefile`:** Always provide commands that use `Makefile` targets (e.g., `make test`, `make lint`).
 *   **Read Before You Write:** Never assume the contents of a file.
 Always read a file before proposing changes to it.
 *   **Consult the Docs First:** The project documentation is your source of truth.
 Find answers there before asking the user.